vpugh/Gatsby-Personal-Site/src/pages/blog/intro-to-gatsby.md

 ### Gatsby-config.js
 This is where your site configuration, *surprise surprise*, for your site will be placed.

 The options that I used on this page were siteMetadata and plugins.
-There are a few more that I haven't made use of yet, <a class="inline-link" title="configuration options" href="https://www.gatsbyjs.org/docs/gatsby-config/#configuration-options" target="_blank" rel="noopener noreferrer">configuration options</a>
+There are a few more that I haven't made use of yet, <a class="inline-link" aria-label="GatsbyJS Docs for Configuration Options"  title="configuration options" href="https://www.gatsbyjs.org/docs/gatsby-config/#configuration-options" target="_blank" rel="noopener noreferrer">configuration options</a>

 #### siteMetadata